-Those who wish to obtain admission information may call 727-669-0276, or check the website:
+Those who wish to obtain admission information may call 727-669-0276, or may email the Seminary at: office.stpeteseminary@gmail.com, or check the website:

 www.sptseminary.edu/ProspectiveStudents

 Those who would like to have more information about the Seminary and the events that take place throughout the academic year are invited to call or email the Seminary.
 The seminars, workshops, and other events conducted by the Seminary are open to the public.
 You may be included on the mailing list for information about these events simply by indicating your interest when you call or e-mail.